Monster Hunter Wilds: Critical response

 Monster Hunter Wilds received very positive reviews from critics.
-According to review aggregator Metacritic, the PlayStation 5 and Microsoft Windows versions of the game received "generally favourable", based off 104 and 45 critic reviews, respectively, whilst the Xbox Series X version received "universal acclaim", based off 14 critic reviews.
+According to review aggregator platform Metacritic, the PlayStation 5 and Microsoft Windows versions of the game received "generally favourable", based on 104 and 45 critic reviews, respectively, whilst the Xbox Series X version received "universal acclaim", based on 14 critic reviews.
 OpenCritic determined that 95% of critics recommended the game.
 In Japan, four critics from Famitsu gave the game a total score of 39 out of 40, with three critics awarding the game a perfect 10.

 Reviewers were mixed on the perceived decrease in difficulty present in Wilds; IGN's Tom Marks described the game as "light on any real challenge", and stated that he'd only "fainted two times total across dozens of hours", comparing the experience to far more challenging encounters in the base game of Monster Hunter World.
 Marks, however, did note that "the easier turning will probably get more people through the door."
 Harte referred to the game's campaign as "easy, but not boring."
 Eurogamer's Matt Wales also noted that, whilst noting he was a series veteran, he had "still haven't failed a quest forty hours in", pondering if the games "aggressive streamlining" was "robbing the series of some of its distinctive personality."
 Edge criticized the post-credits gameplay as not having "the same self-sustaining impetus" as other games in the series, attributed in part to the game's streamlining.

 Many reviewers positively noted Wilds as having a greater focus on its story and narrative; Destructoids Kristina Ebanez (who gave the game 9.5 out of 10) referred to Nata's story as "captivating", whilst Game Informers Charles Harte (who rated the game 8.75 out of 10) was "pleasantly surprised" and said the story "kept me invested throughout the campaign."
 Conversely, Wales stated "the story campaign isn't an entirely terrible way to spend 20 hours" but generally bemoaned the large number of cutscenes.